raulmont/wrl-lts19-nvidia-containers/README.md

 ## Prerequisites
 You are required to download NVIDIA property code from their website.
 To do so, you will need to create an NVIDIA Developer Network aacount.

-Go into https://developer.nvidia.com/embedded/downloads , download the NVIDIA SDK Manager, install it and download all the files for the Jetson board you own.All the effort to port these libraries and tools to Yocto was submited to the community and now is part of the meta-tegra layer which is maintained by Matt Madison
+Go into https://developer.nvidia.com/embedded/downloads , download the NVIDIA SDK Manager, install it and download all the files for the Jetson board you own.All the effort to port these libraries and tools to Yocto was submited to the community and now is part of the meta-tegra layer which is maintained by Matt Madison.
 The required Jetpack version is 4.3
 ```bash
 /opt/nvidia/sdkmanager/sdkmanager